-With this article, we will clarify all of your concerns about Prime Cost and Food Cost in relation to any food business, such as a fine dining restaurant, a quick service restaurant (QSR), a bakery, a pizzeria or an ice cream parlour.
+With this article, we will clarify all of your concerns about Prime Cost and Food Cost in relation to any restaurant type or food business, such as a fine dining restaurant, a quick service restaurant (QSR), a bakery, a pizzeria or an ice cream parlour.
 Let’s first dive into prime cost.

 What is Prime Cost?